|

-sorts of everyday things -
+who enjoys adroitly drawing upon all sorts of everyday things –

-just what lies at hand - to attend to those things that make the good
+whatever is at hand – to attend to those things that make the good

 life.